flexera-public/flexera-plugins/azure/rs_azure_template/README.md

 ## Known Issues / Limitations
 - When attempting to pass the template in-line (ie. by using the "template" key in the "properties" hash, Azure refuses the "$schema" node due to request encoding.
 It is recommended to host your ARM Templates in Blob Storage.
 This limitation does not affect passing parameters in-line, as seen in the example CAT.
+- Due to the way that Azure handles the Delete Deployment API call, the underlying resources are not automatically deleted when a `destory()` action is called on a rs_azure_template.deployment resource

 ## Getting Help